30 Common Nursing Interview Questions And Answers – General And Behavioral

 6) If I Contacted Your Previous Boss, What Would They Tell Me About You?

 You’ll notice this is similar to the “What Would Your Friends Say About You” line of questions.
 However, this question is meant to bring out a much more accurate and trustworthy response from you.
 It’s important to note that you may or may not be asked this question.
 Either way, we are here to ensure you are prepared by providing possible ways you can answer this type of question.
-You should be well-aware the interviewer can always double-check your honesty through a simple phone call to your previous boss.
-So, when approaching this type of question, it’s crucial to be honest, yet not contrary to the previous questions regarding your last job and boss.
-For example, you’ll be asked several similar type questions throughout your interview, and you MUST ensure your answers are all aligned together. 😊
+You should be well aware the interviewer can always double-check your honesty through a simple phone call to your previous boss.
+So, when approaching this type of question, it’s crucial, to be honest, yet not contrary to the previous questions regarding your last job and boss.
+For example, you’ll be asked several similar types of questions throughout your interview, and you MUST ensure your answers are all aligned together.

 So, what are some possible ways to answer such a question?
 Approach this question by first examining your relationship with your previous or current boss.

-However, you may be in a position that your relationship was or isn’t the best with your boss.
+However, you may be in a position where your relationship was or isn’t the best with your boss.
 If this is the case, you should take the following approach.